cloudlinux/cloudlinux-doc/docs/control_panel_integration/README.md

 These services have some issues:

-* The ability to download log files from <span class="notranslate">CloudLinux Wizard</span> is missed
+* The ability to download log files from <span class="notranslate">CloudLinux OS Shared Wizard</span> is missed
 * Incorrect layout for some UI forms (Node.js Selector/Python Selector)
 * Some errors are not displayed